rajadr/RouletteGame/README.md

-# RouletteGame
- Roulette Game Program
+# Roulette Game

-Console Roulette:
+ Console Roulette Game:

 Roulette is a popular casino game.
 The aim of the exercise is to create a simple command line multiplayer version of the game.
 On start-up, load a file which contains a list of player's names: